Best Big Game Caliber: How to Choose the Best Big Game Cartridge for North American Hunting

 I hesitate to include the small-caliber .243 Winchester cartridge on this list, and I’m sure some big game hunters will scoff at its inclusion.
 However, it is the minimum legal big game caliber in many states.
 It is also one of the most popular hunting cartridges for recoil-sensitive hunters.

-Shoot a load with 100-grain soft points, and the bullet leaves the muzzle at close to 3000 fps.
+Shoot a load with a 100 grain soft point, and the bullet leaves the muzzle at close to 3000 fps.
 The projectile retains enough energy to harvest deer-sized game out to at least 300 yards.

-The .243 Win also manages that performance with minimal recoil.
-Even though .243 deer rifles tend to be light and maneuverable compared to other popular big game hunting options, 100-grain loads will push less than 9 foot-pounds of recoil into your shoulder.
-Its mild recoil is the main reason this cartridge is a long-standing favorite among younger hunters and some women.
+The .243 Win manages that performance with minimal recoil.
+Even though .243 deer rifles tend to be light and maneuverable compared to other popular big game hunting options, 100 grain load will push less than 9 foot-pounds of recoil into your shoulder.
+Its mild recoil is the main reason why this cartridge is a long-standing favorite among younger hunters and some women.

 The .243 Win definitely works best as a whitetail-specific round (although it will work quite well on coyotes if the need arises), especially if you keep your shots within a reasonable distance.